SeniorGroup-22-23/Wing/Backend/README.md

   2. Go to the nav bar under Product -> Clear All Issues and Product -> Clean Build Folder
   3. Quit Xcode.
   4. Try again.

+- **Migration error in vapor**
+Error:
+'warning: '--enable-test-discovery' option is deprecated; tests are automatically discovered on all platforms error: terminated(72): /usr/bin/xcrun --sdk macosx --find xctest output: xcrun: error: unable to find utility "xctest", not a developer tool or in PATH VaporToolbox/exec.swift:55: Fatal error: result 1 zsh: illegal hardware instruction vapor run migrate'

+To Fix: Xcode > Preferences and in the 'Locations' tab select Command Line tools

 # Installations   <a name="installation"></a>